-For the Internet connection to work, we also need a routedefined so that CorePlus knows on which interface the web surfing traffic should leave the Clavister Security Gateway.
-This route will define the interface where the network all-nets will be found.
+For the Internet connection to work, we also need a route defined so that CorePlus knows on which interface the web browsing traffic should leave the Clavister Security Gateway.
+This route will define the interface where the network all-nets (in other words, any network) will be found.
 If we open the default main routing table by going to Routing > Routing Tables > Main in the navigation tree, the route needed should appear as below.

-This required all-nets route is, in fact, added automatically after specifing the Default Gateway for a particular Ethernet interface which we did earlier after setting up the required IP4 Address objects.
+This required all-nets route is, in fact, added automatically after specifying the Default Gateway for a particular Ethernet interface which we did earlier after setting up the required IP4 Address objects.